remix-run/react-router/docs/start/rendering.md

 });
 ```

-Server rendering requires a deployment that supports it.
+Server side rendering requires a deployment that supports it.
 Though it's a global setting, individual routes can still be statically pre-rendered, and/or use client data loading with `clientLoader` to avoid server rendering/fetching of their portion of the UI.

 ## Static Pre-rendering